 The vetting process can take around 3 months.
-Once you have passed, you will be booked onto a Custody and Detention apprenticeship course if you have passed your medical and fitness.
+Once you have passed, you will be booked onto a Custody and Detention apprenticeship course.

 The whole process from application to starting your job as a prison officer can take a minimum of 10 weeks.